koneko096/koneko096.github.io/content/posts/kickstart-2022.md

 ## Preorder Traversal

 First, consider us a binary sorted tree (BST).
 Each node may have at most two childs, one for each side --left and right sorted in a way that left side is always less than the right side.
 When we want to output all elements in sorted manner increasingly, we perform what we call preorder traversal; in short `left-parent-right`.
-If we following the path of traversal, we can notice that **each edge will be passed exactly twice**.
+If we following the path of traversal, we can notice that each edge will be passed exactly twice, forward move and return move.

 {{< figure src="/img/bst.png" >}}

 ## Minicell

 What's the relation of preorder traversal with this problem?
 The trick is in the minicell.
 We knew that each cell will be splitted into 2x2 minicells.
 Consider a path between two junctions as below.
 The path will then looks like a two way road.
 We can reduce the junction as BST node and paths between them as BST edges.
-Hence, the fact that **each edge will be passed twice, relates with the fact that all minicells in paths will be passed exactly once**.
+Hence, the fact that each edge will be passed twice, relates with the fact that all minicells in paths will be passed exactly once.

 {{< figure src="/img/two-way-road.png" >}}

 Then how about the nodes?
 Remember that our cells (and minicells in this matters) can connect with neighbors in four directions.
 For a fully connected cell, we can imagine them like a star with four inlets/outlets.
 In contrast, for a cell completely surrounded with obstacles, we can make a circle inside the "block".
 Anything in between will follows the same rule just like a roundabout.
 Inlet/outlet for valid neighbors, a bypass for a blocked side.
 This way, all 2x2 minicells will get visited.
 We just need to make sure the direction is consistent.
-In this articles, I choose counterclockwise direction following the examples.
+In this articles, I choose counterclockwise direction following the problem examples.

 {{< figure src="/img/roundabout.png" >}}

 ## Combining Altogether

-Finally we can transform our tree into grids with nodes and edges principles above in mind.
+Finally we can transform our tree into grids with nodes and edges building block above in mind.
 The rest is building the tree using DFS traversal as usual following counterclockwise direction.
 It's guaranteed for all cells that connected, we can built a complete path.
 So, we need to do DFS from (1,1) corner and keep the count of visited cells.
 If visited cells less than total of all the cells, it means there're unreachable cells and just output `IMPOSSIBLE`.